 GR Vishwanath Goes Down his knees to execute a classic cover drive for Mysore in the Semi Final of Ranji Trophy against Bombay in 1969-70.
 Ajit Wadekar and Sharaz Hazare watching the ball.

-GR Vishwanath Goes Down his knees to execute a classic cover drive for Mysore in the Semi Final of the Ranji Trophy against Bombay in 1969-70.
-Ajit Wadekar and Sharaz Hazare watching the ball.
+GR Vishwanath goes down to his knees to execute a classic cover drive for Mysore in the semi-final of the Ranji Trophy against Bombay in 1969–70.
+Ajit Wadekar and Sharaz Hazare are watching the ball.

 Vishwanath participating with other Indian cricketers in the victory celebrations against West Indies at Port of Spain in 1971